lilahorwitz/Jeopardy-Project/README.md

 The estimateEffect() function is used in combination with plot() to plot the effects of year and whether the question was asked during an election year on topic prevalance.
 Using the method difference represents the difference between topics based on whether the questions were asked during election years or not and the method continuous represents the prevalance of an individual topic over the years.

 Note: to get a more complete picture of how election years affect Jeopardy! questions, do not run lines 21-22.
 These lines subset the data to only include data from after 2000.
-This was initially done for the sake of time and storage but limits the data.
+This was initially done for the sake of time and storage but limits the scope of the data.

 # Substantive Findings
 Based on the STM that uses the default max.em.its, the labelTopics(), and findThoughts() functions, I labeled ten different topics.
 I decided to use ten topics based on how the STM organized documents.
 Topic 8 seemed to be directly related to politics or have a poltical connotation.
 Based on the plot using the aforementioned method "difference", questions from topic 8 were more likely to occur during election years than non election years.